amit-goyal24/flask-ci-cd/README.md

+📄 Project Summary
+This project showcases a complete CI/CD pipeline for a Python Flask web application, built using Jenkins, GitHub, Docker, and deployed on an AWS EC2 instance.

+The workflow is fully automated:

+Jenkins pulls the latest code from GitHub.

+It builds a Docker image and pushes it to Docker Hub.

+Then it SSHs into an EC2 server and deploys the containerized app.

+With this setup, every code push triggers a fresh deployment — continuous integration and delivery at its best.

+🎯 Key Benefits
+🔁 Hands-Free Deployment
+Your app gets updated instantly after every commit — no more manual uploading or restarting.

+🐳 Docker Consistency
+Say goodbye to "it works on my machine" drama.
+The Docker container guarantees the same environment everywhere.

+☁️ Cloud Deployment Ready
+Hosting on AWS EC2 mirrors real-world cloud production setups, giving you experience that actually matters.

+🔐 Secure & Configurable
+Uses SSH keys and Jenkins credentials securely — no hardcoded passwords or shady scripts.

+📚 Career-Boosting DevOps Skills
+You’ll gain real experience with industry tools like Jenkins pipelines, Docker, Git, and cloud infrastructure.

+📦 Future-Proof Design
+Want to scale to Kubernetes, add monitoring, or test multiple environments?
+This setup is ready for upgrades.

 In this project :
 I am using Github, Docker ,and jerkins for showing the ci/cd pipelining working on the browser.
 After completing these code in Vs code and making files then I pushed these files on Github.